skerkour/kerkour.com/content/blog/living-with-only-two-carry-on-bags/index.md

 <img src="floid1.jpg" height="300"/>
 <img src="floid2.jpg" height="300"/>

 The 'frontpack' is actually my everyday backapck.
-It should carry enought stuff to sleep far from home.
+It should carry enought stuff to sleep far from home for 2 days.

 * my 13' laptop
 * 1 socks pair